15.3. Mathematical Concepts from Equilibrium Statistical Physics#

 \(\Omega(E)\) is the number of configurations with energy \(E\)

-if \(E\) is the energy of the system in equilibrium, all spin configurations with energy \(E\) have equal positive probability of occurence and all other configurations have zero probability of occurence.
+if \(E\) is the energy of the system in equilibrium, all spin configurations with energy \(E\) have equal positive probability of occurrence and all other configurations have zero probability of occurrence.

 Isolated Paramagnetic Spin Model#